George Hudson: Family life

 He married Elizabeth Nicholson (1795–1886) in 1821 in York.
 Their four surviving children were: George (1829–1909), who was called to the bar and became an inspector of factories and a father to a son; John (b.
 1832), who entered the army and was killed in the Indian Mutiny in December 1857; William (b.
 1834), who became a doctor but was killed by a train in 1876; and Ann (1830–1874), who married a Polish count, Michał Hieronim Leszczyc-Sumiński.

 Elizabeth Hudson died in London at 13 Pitt Street, Kensington on 15 January 1886 and their son George was recorded as living there for a few years after his mother's death.

 Generational Succession: The Hudson Family Tree

 William, son of George Hudson, travelled to Brazil, with the aim of making prudent investments capable of discharging his father George's alleged debts.
 He was, regrettably, unsuccessful in his financial business undertaking, during which time he met his future wife, with whom he had a son named Guilherme Henrique Hudson.
 Several years later, William, alas, suffered a fatal accident, having been knocked down by a train.

-Currently, according to the Hudson family tree, there are two living fifth-generation descendants of George Hudson who are resident in the South of Brazil, namely Gabriela and José Guilherme.
+Currently, according to the Hudson family tree, there are two living fifth-generation descendants of George Hudson who are resident in the South of Brazil, namely José Guilherme and Gabriela.